 KEY: m – Miles, f – furlong(s), y – yards

 It actually surprises many people when they learn that the Winter Festival takes place over two days.
-Unlike last year the 27th isn’t a bank holiday but for many people they are off work anyway meaning most of us can sit back and enjoy the racing.
+Unlike last year the 27th falls on a Sunday, with a bank holiday to follow on the Monday, meaning most of us can sit back and enjoy the racing.

 Day two gets going with a 2-mile Juvenile Hurdle for 3-year-old+ horses.
 The first grade race of the day is up second, the grade 2 Wayward Lad Novices’ Chase.
 This 12 fence race over 2 miles was originally longer at 2 ½ miles before being shorted in 2000.
 This is another race named after a famous King George winner, Wayward lad, who won the big race three times in the 1980’s.
 This is followed in third by a smaller field Mares’ Handicap Hurdle over a just over three miles

 The fourth race and second grade 2 run, the Desert Orchid Chase, is also the biggest race of day two.
 This race is also named after a King George VI Chase legend, Desert Orchid, who won it on four occasions from 1986-1990.
 It was first run in 2006 and named after the 4-time winner who died a few weeks prior.
 This 2 miler also goes over twelve fences and commands a prize fund over £97,000.